-Since you can’t answer these questions and adjust your site for each visitor, it’s important to invest time into making your site easy to read and navigate for everyone who is likely to visit it.
+Since you can’t answer these questions and adjust your site for each visitor, it’s important to invest time into making your site easy to read and navigate for everyone who’s likely to visit.

 These best practices will help you write effective and accessible web content:

 - Write using the words your audience uses, not the words your office or group uses internally (read about SEO below to learn how this also improves your rankings in Google and other search engines)

 - Break up long paragraphs; it’s common (and perfectly acceptable) for paragraphs on the web to be one sentence long

 - Use bullet points or numbered lists to present parallel types of information, but avoid creating long lists (like this one!); seven bullets maximum is a good rule of thumb

 - Use subheadings to divide content into scannable sections (see our tips for creating subheadings)